If you decide to join us, we urge you not to delay: advance interest in this tour outpaces any in the past so it is likely to sell out quickly.

 Monday March 11: Fly to Luxor and transfer to the Luxury Sonesta St. George, one of the newest, smallest, and most elegant ships on the Nile, offering a full-service spa and fitness center, restaurant, bars, and nightly entertainment.
 All cabins come with double-glass panoramic French windows that open to bring in fresh breezes from the Nile, and impressive bathrooms featuring spa units including steam bath, Jacuzzi and water massage.
 Throughout, the imaginative decor is in a vintage French style, creating an air of decadence and luxury.

-During our four-day cruise, with our own private guide, we will see Kom Ombo with its unusual double temple; Edfu, the largest temple dedicated to Horus; Luxor with the Valley of the Kings and the greatest monument to the gods of ancient Egypt, Karnak Temple; the temple of Queen Hatshepsut; the tomb of Nefertari, and the Colossi of Memnon.
+During our four-day cruise, with our own private guide, we will see Kom Ombo with its unusual double temple; Edfu, the largest temple dedicated to Horus; Luxor with the Valley of the Kings and the greatest monument to the gods of ancient Egypt, Karnak Temple; the temple of Queen Hatshepsut; and the Colossi of Memnon.
 All meals included on board.

 Friday March 15: Early morning disembarkation and flight to Abu Simbel to visit the Great Temple, dedicated to Ramses II, and the Small Temple dedicated to Queen Nefertari, the beloved and favorite wife of Ramses II (1244 BC).
 Carved out of a sandstone cliff on the west bank of the River Nile, these temples are among the most magnificent monuments of the ancient world, built to celebrate King Ramses II’s victory over the Hittites at the Battle of Kadesh (1274 BC), which was believed to be one of the largest chariot battles in history.
 The two temples were moved from their original location in 1968 after the Aswan High Dam was built, as it threatened to submerge them.
 The relocation was completed thanks to an international effort led by UNESCO, and the temple was admitted into its list of World Heritage Sites in 1979.
 Fly back to Cairo where we overnight at a hotel near the airport, to facilitate your departure tomorrow, whether onward to Jordan or back to the States.